derekchiang/simple-worker/README.md

 ## Run Demo

-Simple open up `demo/client/index.html` in your browser.
+Simply open up `demo/client/index.html` in your browser.

 Or, if you prefer to run it via a server: